Skip to content

 For young people who have multiple or profound disabilities it may be decided that a close family member, relative or independent mental capacity advocate (IMCA) can make a decision on their behalf.
 Once again, the young person must always be involved as much as possible.

 Most decisions made as a family shouldn't require legal action.
-Legal processes have serious consequences and are often difficult and taxing on those involved.
+Legal processes can have serious consequences and can be challenging for all involved.

 Becoming an appointee is a simple process and should be considered before financial deputyship.
-Financial deputyship is in place for those with more than one source of income, significant investments and savings.
+(Financial deputyship is for those with more than one source of income, significant investments and savings).

 When people turn 16 they usually become responsible for any benefits they claim.
-Some people can't manage this, so a family member or a carer becomes an 'appointee'.
+Some people with SEND may find this difficult to manage, so a parent carer, another family member or a carer can become an 'appointee'.

-This means that they will make claims, give information that's required, and inform of any changes that may affect your entitlement to benefits.
-The benefits will be paid to them on your behalf.
+This means that they will make claims, or share any information to help get the right benefits.
+The benefits will be paid to the appointee on behalf of the young person.

-Before choosing appointeeship, you may want to consider other ways to help manage your young person's money, like opening a joint bank account.
+Before choosing appointeeship, you may want to consider other ways to help, like opening a joint bank account.

 Making decisions on behalf of a young person - Deputyship